Dark Chocolate Truffle Macarons

 How to make Dark Chocolate Truffle Macaron Shells

 PREP: Line two baking sheets with parchment paper or a silicone mat.
-Set aside.
-Turn oven to 300F.
+Preheat oven to 300F.
 Fit a large pastry bag with a ⅜ inch or ½ inch round tip.
-Twist the pastry bag right above the tip and drape the bag over a tall glass.
+Twist the pastry bag right above the tip and drape it over a tall glass.
 Set aside.

 Process the almond flour and 2 cups of powdered sugar on high, in the food processor for about 3-5 minutes, with breaks to let the mixture cool down in between (overheating the mixture might cause it to turn to paste and release the oils) and to scrape the sides and bottom.
 Scrape the sides every minute or so.
 OR sift it through a sieve twice.